-We tested the effectiveness of Algorithm 2 (with step 2 run for three iterations) on simulated data.
-We generated 150 observations with 50 independent features.
+We tested the effectiveness of Algorithm 2 (with step 2 run for 3 iterations) on simulated data.
+We generate 150 observations with 50 independent features.
 The signal in response 1 is a linear combination of features 1 to 10, while the signal in response 2 is a linear combination of features 1 to 5 and 11 to 15.
-The coefficients are set such that those for the common features (i.e., features one to five) have larger absolute values than those for the features specific to one response.
-The SNRs in response 1 and response 2 are 0.5 and 1.5, respectively.
-(See the Supplementary Material S4 for more details of the simulation.)
+The coefficients are set such that those for the common features (i.e. features 1 to 5) have larger absolute value than those for the features specific to one response.
+The signal-to-noise ratios (SNRs) in response 1 and response 2 are 0.5 and 1.5 respectively.
+(See Appendix S4 for more details of the simulation.)